 5: The muscles of the hand and forearm are used for stabilizing the hand when pulling the arm through the water.

-6: The straight and diagonal abdominal muscles are more or less tense the whole time and help the swimmer link his or her arms and legs together.
+6: The straight and diagonal abdominal muscles are usually tense the whole time and help the swimmer link his or her arms and legs together.

 7: The muscles of the ankle joint are particularly important when starting and turning, as well as for the leg stroke when doing the breaststroke.